Oral appliance therapy is proven by research to work when an experienced, highly trained Sleep Medicine dentist makes the appliance.

 What sleep position is best for patients with sleep apnea?

-Studies show that the lateral sleeping position, or sleeping on your side, is the most effective sleeping position for people that snore and suffer from sleep apnea.
-This position puts less pressure on your airway and keeps the airway from constantly collapsing.
+Studies show that the lateral sleeping position, or sleeping on your side, is the most effective for people who snore and suffer from sleep apnea.
+This position puts less pressure on your airway and keeps it from constantly collapsing.

 Are oral appliances for sleep apnea uncomfortable?